MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-services.md

 Many of the algorithms provided in Azure ML are now included in Microsoft Machine Learning Services, as part of the MicrosoftML package.
 For more information, see [MicrosoftML](https://msdn.microsoft.com/microsoft-r/microsoftml/microsoftml) on MSDN.

-Azure Machine Learning is also a convenient platform if you want to build and train models to deploy as a Web service, and publish solutions to the [Machine Learning Marketplace](http://datamarket.azure.com/browse/data?category=machine-learning).
+Azure Machine Learning is another convenient platform for data scientist and developers who need to build, train, and deploy models using Web services.
+You can publish solutions to the [Machine Learning Marketplace](http://datamarket.azure.com/browse/data?category=machine-learning).

 ### Data Science Virtual Machines